Understanding BPD · May 22, 2025

 It’s okay to have mixed feelings

 Being told you have a personality disorder can feel heavy.
-But remember – this doesn’t define you.
-A diagnosis is a tool, not a verdict.
-It opens doors to treatment, support and better understanding.
+But it doesn’t define you.
+A diagnosis is a tool to get help, not a label that limits you.

-If you’re unsure how to feel about it, talk to your clinician.
-You can ask:
+If you’re unsure how to feel, ask your clinician:

-• Why do you think this is the right diagnosis?
+• Why do you think this diagnosis fits?

-• How can I explain this to others if I choose to?
+• How can I explain this to others if I want to?

 Step 6: After the diagnosis

-• Talking therapies: The gold standard for BPD is Dialectical Behaviour Therapy (DBT), but other approaches like Mentalisation-Based Therapy (MBT) or Schema Therapy can also help.
+• Talking therapies: Dialectical Behaviour Therapy (DBT) is the main treatment for BPD, but others like Mentalisation-Based Therapy (MBT) or Schema Therapy can also help.

-• Crisis planning: If self-harm or suicidal thoughts are part of your experience, your team will help you develop a plan to stay safe and access support quickly.
+• Crisis planning: If self-harm or suicidal thoughts are a concern, your team can help you plan how to stay safe.

-• Peer support: Connecting with others who have lived experience can be incredibly validating and helpful.
+• Peer support: Meeting others with similar experiences can be really helpful.

-Sometimes, people go through the assessment process and are told they don’t meet the full criteria for BPD.
-This doesn’t mean your struggles aren’t valid.
+Sometimes the assessment shows you don’t meet full criteria for BPD.
+That doesn’t mean your struggles aren’t real.

-In these cases, professionals might suggest other ways to understand your experience, like traits of BPD, complex trauma, anxiety or mood disorders.
-Either way, the goal is the same: getting you the right help.
+You might be offered other explanations, like traits of BPD, complex trauma, anxiety or mood disorders.
+The goal is always to find the right support for you.

-Getting diagnosed with BPD can feel like stepping into a new chapter – one where things finally start making sense.
-The process isn’t always quick or easy, but it’s worth it.
-It opens the door to targeted support, greater self-understanding and, with time, healing.
+Getting diagnosed with BPD can feel like a new chapter.
+Things might start to make sense.
+The process can take time and feel hard, but it’s worth it.
+It opens the door to support, self-understanding and healing.

-If you’re on this journey, be kind to yourself.
-You’re not alone, and support is out there.
-Diagnosis is just the beginning – not the end of your story.
+Be kind to yourself.
+You’re not alone, and help is available.
+Diagnosis is just the beginning, not the end of your story.

 Andrew Wallace